-- Contain any unions.
-OLAP Integration Server does not generate SQL for unions.
-See "Removing Unions" on page 2-10. - Have columns that you want to transpose to rows.
+- The source tables contain unions.
+Essbase Integration Server does not generate SQL for unions.
+See "Removing Unions" on page 2-10. - The source tables have columns that you want to transpose to rows.
 See "Transposing Columns and Rows" on page 2-10.

-- Are in a packaged application.
+- The source tables are in a packaged application.
 If the source tables are in a packaged application, you may not know which tables contain the data that you need because table names may not be meaningful in business terms.
 You probably need to ask an application specialist to create the required tables and views (with meaningful names) in a staging area in the target RDBMS.
-See "Deciding Whether to Create a Staging Area" on page 2-4. - Are highly normalized.
+See "Deciding Whether to Create a Staging Area" on page 2-4. - The source tables are highly normalized.
 Normalized data is appropriately grouped and does not include redundant data.
-Consider denormalizing data to facilitate the transition of the data to a Hyperion Essbase database.
+Consider denormalizing data to facilitate the transition of the data to an Essbase database.
 See "Denormalizing Source Data Tables" on page 2-12.